 The aim of the Scottish Patient Safety Programme for Mental Health is People are and feel safe.

-Cultivating learning among those delivering and in receipt of care, and using that knowledge to improve safety are core values of the Scottish Patient Safety Programme for Mental Health (SPSP-MH).
-Through collaboration and innovation from staff, service users and carers and the use of quality improvement and improvement science over the last 6 years, we are now starting to see significant reductions in self harm, seclusion, violence and aggression, and restraint across a number of areas in Scotland.
+Cultivating learning among those delivering and in receipt of care, using that knowledge to improve safety, are core values of the Scottish Patient Safety Programme for Mental Health (SPSP-MH).
+Collaboration and innovation from staff, service users and carers and the use of quality improvement and improvement science have been pivotal over the last 7 years.

 Human Rights Based Approach